-Not all divorce decrees or custody agreements have the Standard Possession Order language or travel notice requirements, so check your order and contact us at the Ramos Law Group, PLLC if you have any questions or concerns over your summer possession.
+Not all divorce decrees or custody agreements have the Standard Possession Order language, Standard Possession Calendar in Texas or travel notice requirements, so check your order and contact us at the Ramos Law Group, PLLC if you have any questions or concerns over your summer possession.

 Last Updated on April 21, 2023 by Ramos Law Group, PLLC